yfukai/yfukai-pypitemplate/docs/quickstart.md

 2. Select Settings, Pages and set Source to "GitHub Actions" below the Build and Deployment heading.

-[GitHub Pages] should work out of the box.
+[GitHub Pages] should then work out of the box.
 The pages are deployed to<br>
 `<github username>.github.io/<repo name>` or <br>
 `<github organization>.github.io/<repo name>`.

+### SonarCloud

+1. Log in to [SonarCloud] with your GitHub account.
+2. Click the plus-sign at upper right and select _Analyze new project_, select your organization and the new repo to analyze, and then click the _Set Up_ button.
+3. Set _new code_ to be based on _Number of days_ and 60 days (suggestion).
+   And then click the _Create project_ button.
+4. Choose Analysis Method: _With GitHub Actions_.
+5. Follow the description to add a GitHub repository secret for the `SONAR_TOKEN`.
+6. That's it.
+The next time code are pushed to a branch or merged to main on GitHub, the code will be analysed by SonarCloud.

 ## Releasing